oVirt/ovirt-site/source/feature/engine-backup.html.md

          5. Firewall
          6. Other
        * Create tar file from that directory
-       * Create database backup using pgdump (database configuration should be read from /etc and written into temporary .pgpass file)
+       * Create database backup using pg_dump (database configuration should be read from /etc and written into temporary .pgpass file)

 Restore: Phase one (BASH)